It is so important for middle aged women to maintain a daily walking routine.

 Walking Improves Your Sense of Balance and Coordination

-As you walk, particularly when walking over rougher terrain, you’re also working on your sense of balance and coordination.
+As you walk, especially over rougher terrain, you’re also working on your sense of balance and coordination.
 Just getting in the habit of going for a daily walk will help.
 But you can work even more on your sense of balance by moving your head around.
 Turn your head to the right and left as you walk for a count of 30.
 Then move your head up and down for a count of 30.
 If you do these simple exercises once or twice as you walk each day, you’ll get even more benefit.

 Walking Strengthens Your Bones and Muscles